On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Discussion Conclusion

 \textbf{Implications of our work:} Next, we unfold and discuss what the real-world implications of our work are.
 Considering the case of a Twitter community moderator, the above observations provide some tools to control and provision the community's function.
 That is, to ensure the interception of aggression spread, such moderators should closely monitor the online behavior of central and influential users.
 This is in case they turn aggressive, as they could initiate a burst of aggression increase in their community and Twitter as a whole.
 However, if aggression is already established in a specific community, the moderators should regulate the activity of users sharing many common friends and followers, with the already aggressive ones.
 Lastly, to measure and avoid underestimating the impact of aggressive activity, they should adopt a holistic approach by considering the cumulative effect of one's neighbors on their aggressive behavior.

-Regarding the observations on competitive cascades and blocking techniques, and to reduce aggression in online social networks, we discuss what would the actual real world recommendations be.
+Regarding the observations on competitive cascades and blocking techniques, and to reduce aggression in Twitter, we discuss what would the actual real world recommendations be.
 First, it is clear by now that the already used methods of banning users - and by extension removing multiple edges - are too invasive and disrupt the network and user experience.
 This fact may even be the reason behind Twitter's reluctance to ban users, even when they are evidently aggressive and disruptive.
 Instead, our results show that a simple awareness campaign (e.g., sharing posts for eliminating racism or hate speech) can go a long way, as it could both be less intrusive and lead to larger aggression reduction.
-Even better, community moderators could focus such campaigns on Twitter users with a large audience (popular or highly influential users) to reduce the time needed to reach users who are in the periphery of the communities, as in this way \textit{Decaying Transfer} (the best healing strategy we found), would operate on its maximum effect.
+Even better, community moderators could focus such campaigns on Twitter users with a crucial role in the flow of information that connect distinct parts of the network (community ambassadors) to reduce the time needed to reach users who are in the periphery of the communities, as in this way \textit{Decaying Transfer} (the best healing strategy), would operate on its maximum effect.
 Last but not least, these campaigns could help users improve their behavior in other social media as well, an outcome that is not ensured by blocking mechanisms.

-The methods presented in this work consist the starting point of understanding and addressing online aggression diffusion and minimization.
-In this context the most promising future research directions are:
+\textbf{Limitations and future work:}The methods presented in this work consist the starting point of understanding and addressing online aggression diffusion and minimization in social networks in general, and in Twitter, specifically.
+Therefore, instead of providing results on state-of-the-art methods, the aim here was to present a proof of concept for online aggression modeling and minimization using basic $IC$ and $LT$ methods, focused on Twitter.
+As this is a multi-faceted and dynamic phenomenon, the results of this work should be extended to other social media platforms (apart from Twitter), and investigated in greater depth to develop more straightforward and realistic online aggression counter measures.
+To this end, we steer our focus for future work towards the below promising research directions: